 Trade, nontrade and receivables from officers and employees are noninterest-bearing and are generally collectible on demand.

-Provision for expected credit losses on receivables amounting to nil, P4,146 and P86 were recognized by the Group in 2020, 2019 and 2018, respectively (see Note 24).
+Provision for expected credit losses on receivables amounting to nil, nil and ₱4,146 were recognized by the Group in 2021, 2020 and 2019, respectively (see Note 24).

 Movements of allowance for expected credit losses are as follows: